 Many purposes – one headset

-iriComm 3.0 is specially developed and designed for the use of a helicopter rescue swimmer.
+iriComm 3.0 is specially developed and designed for use by a helicopter rescue swimmer.

-Taken into consideration were waterproof for seawater and RX /TX in extreme loud surroundings.
-During the development a couple of other useful features has been added, and today iriComm 3.0 is a unique multifunctional tool which combine high quality sound with user friendly controls among many feautures.
+Takning into consideration waterproofing for seawater and RX /TX in extremely loud surroundings.
+During development a couple of other useful features have been added.
+Today iriComm 3.0 is a unique multi functional tool which combines high quality sound with user friendly controls among many other features.

-A rugged waterproof headset with superior sound quality, loud and clear TX up to an impressive 142 dB, built-in LED light with 3 modes, Hear-Trough function ( situational awareness ) and very soon also in a version with ANR ( Active Noise Reduction )
+A rugged waterproof headset with superior sound quality.
+Loud and clear TX up to an impressive 142 dB.
+Built-in LED light with 3 modes and Hear-Through function ( situational awareness ).

 Comes as regular headset for PAX but fits Inside GENTEX Alpha, LD Projects or on the Arc-Rails on Team Wendy and Ops-Core as well.

-The hoist operator is constantly communicating with both the pilots and the rescue swimmer, and much time is spent with the head outside the cabin.
-In this situation an outstanding sound quality is required, as a High Quality Audio will work as a filter for the brain, and RX is much easier to understand.
+The hoist operator is constantly communicating with both the pilots and the rescue swimmer.
+Much time is spent with the head outside the cabin.
+In this situation outstanding sound quality is required as High Quality Audio will work as a filter for the brain, and RX is much easier to understand.

-Many Hoist Operators are using a Throat microphone to avoid the wind noise, but as vowels are produced in the mouth, a throat microphone will never produce the same wideband speech as a ordinary boom microphone.
+Many Hoist Operators use a Throat microphone to avoid wind noise.
+Vowels are produced in the mouth, and a throat microphone will never produce the same wideband speech as a ordinary boom microphone.

-Depending on operations iriComm 3.0 can be fitted with our standard High Quality Microphone or it can be connected to the original GENTEX boom with either GENTEX original Acousticom or IWCS can fit n even better wind protected microphone.
+Depending on operations iriComm 3.0 can be fitted with our standard High Quality Microphone or it can be connected to the original GENTEX boom with either GENTEX original Acousticom.
+IWCS can fit an even better wind protected microphone if required.